How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 What to automate:

-Time saving benchmark: 20-30 minutes per client per week.
-For a VA with 4 reporting clients, this recovers 80-120 minutes per week.
+Time saving benchmark: Automating client reporting eliminates 20–30 minutes of manual compilation per client per week.
+For a VA with 4 reporting clients, this recovers 80–120 minutes every Friday.

 File Organization and Storage